osd: throttle snap trimming

 Even with the nodeep-scrub flag still set you can manually initiate deep-scrub during off-hours using:

 $ ceph osd deep-scrub '*'

-#3 Updated by Mike Dawson almost 6 years ago
+#3 Updated by Mike Dawson about 6 years ago

 For a few weeks, I've had to run with noscrub and nodeep-scrub, because both can cause 100% spindle contention resulting in client i/o suffering periodic stalls and/or limited throughput.